Time to Say Goodbye: Probate and Timescales

 When a loved one passes away there can seem to be no end to the things to organise from the funeral to house clearance and dealing with the financial affairs.
 Combined with the experience of grief and supporting those around you this is a difficult time.

-Some people find that getting straight on with the administrative work is a useful point of focus at this time but for others it is all too much too soon.
+Some people find that getting straight on with the administrative work is a useful point of focus at this time.
+However, for others it is all too much too soon.

 At Wheelers Solicitors we see families at all stages of the process including within days of someone passing away to many months afterwards.
 For those families who are only very recently bereaved we always advise them that dealing with the funeral is their first priority and that most administrative aspects of the Estate can be dealt with in time when they are ready to do so.